19hours/sg-statutes/Acts/Competition Act.md

 (c) the supply of wastewater management services, including the collection, treatment and disposal of wastewater;

-(d) the supply of scheduled bus services by any person licensed and regulated under the Public Transport Council Act (Cap.
-259B);
+(d) the supply of bus services by a licensed bus operator under the Bus Services Industry Act 2015;

+[Act 30 of 2015 wef 22/01/2016]

 (e) the supply of rail services by any person licensed and regulated under the Rapid Transit Systems Act (Cap.
 263A); and